Congenital Hypothyroidism in Children

 What causes congenital hypothyroidism?

-The most common cause of congenital hypothyroidism is an autoimmune reaction.
-This
+The most common cause of congenital hypothyroidism is failure of the thyroid gland

 Which children are at risk for congenital hypothyroidism?

-A child is at risk for congenital hypothyroidism if he or she has any of these:
+A child is at risk for congenital hypothyroidism if they have any of these:

-- An autoimmune disorder such as type 1 diabetes or celiac disease
+An autoimmune disorder, such as type 1 diabetes or celiac disease, or a disease involving

 What are the symptoms of congenital hypothyroidism?

 A newborn baby may have no symptoms at first.
-Symptoms can include:
+Often symptoms begin over the first

 Symptoms can vary with each child.